More

 Sales Negotiation feat.
 Sanket Shah

-There’s a very good reason why 36% of sales reps report closing as the most difficult step in the sales process.
+There’s a very good reason 36% of sales reps report closing as the most difficult step in the sales process.
 After all, negotiation is the one point in the sales process that determines the fruit of your efforts over several days of nurturing your prospect.

 • What is the value of my product to my prospect?